Glare from Solar Modules: Causes, Risks, and Solutions

 Low-glare solar modules are used wherever reflections trigger special requirements – whether for safety reasons, approval feasibility, or to avoid neighborhood conflicts.

-• Airports: At airports, the reflection effect of PV systems is evaluated particularly critically because reflective glare can impair pilots during approach or air traffic controllers in the tower.
+• Airports: At airports, the reflection effect of PV systems is particularly critically assessed because reflective glare can impair pilots during approach or air traffic controllers in the tower.
 A prominent example is the case at Amsterdam Schiphol Airport, where panels had to be removed due to dazzling reflections to avoid endangering flight operations and safety, and therefore the Federal Aviation Administration in the USA requires specific glare analyses before solar modules may be installed closer than certain distance zones.

 • Traffic routes: PV systems along highways, railways, or other traffic hubs are also subject to special testing obligations.
-In Germany and other countries, operators must submit a glare report demonstrating that reflections do not distract or endanger road users (see Key points paper of the Federal Highway Research Institute (external link)).
+In Germany and other countries, operators must submit a glare report proving that reflections do not distract or endanger road users (see Key points paper of the Federal Highway Research Institute (external link)).
 Such situations often require the use of low-glare solar modules with significantly reduced luminance.

 The legal situation